-Choose Kindle Paperwhite – If you are a serious, heavy reader demanding performance in varying environments.
+Choose All-New Kindle Paperwhite 2018 – If you are a serious, heavy reader demanding performance in varying environments including near sources of water.
 You’ll love the enhanced self-illumination as well as the crisper, clearer text.
 If you are planning on keeping it for the long haul, the price difference is not such a big deal.

 Amazon regularly offers discounts and promotions with the Kindle.

 Find out current prices, promotions, and look into more details of each model on the Amazon website by clicking the links below:

 Regardless of which Kindle model you choose, here are the top 5 accessories for Kindle under $25 that every owner should have: